On top of designing your booth, creating marketing collateral, and booking travel arrangements, handling trade show shipping can feel overwhelming.

 If you happen to forget something – such as a fresh print of marketing brochures or an extra case of product – you can usually deliver these items directly to your hotel.

-Call ahead to verify your hotel can accept the shipment on your behalf and can keep safe until your arrival.
+Call ahead to verify your hotel can accept the shipment on your behalf and can keep it safe until your arrival.

 Set up Return Transportation